deeper-blue/sdp-robot/doc/interface_low_level.md

 ## Notes
 - Error increment factors are based on testing.
 - Noted state does not include the internal state like maximum speed or wheel circumference.
+- There is redundancy between the functions "go_to_position" and "go_to_cell" if we decide to include the buffer as valid cells.
+This, therefore, means that we may just consider implementing the function "go_to_cell".
+This would be more computationally complex as we will have to take into account things like the distance between the end of the final column and the start of the buffer.
+A possible solution to this could be; "if column > 8: config.buffer_offset".

 ## TODO
 - Where is the origin of the coordinate system?
 At A1 of the board?